 A recent survey of quick eats in New York including food trucks, cafés tucked inside university department offices, on and off the Staten Island Ferry, and basic street food, the kind that comes in handy when you’re on the go.

-Text below images is my food diary from last Spring, when I was teaching in three different schools and made the most of NYC on-the-go cuisine.
+Below is my food diary from last Spring, when I was teaching in three different schools and made the most of NYC on-the-go cuisine.

 Friday morning, Staten Island Ferry, rush hour